 There’s something unreal about the Moon dipping below the horizon.
 The light is soft, the sky changes fast, and everything feels still.
 Capturing that moment with a camera?
-Totally possible - and worth it.
+Totally possible and absolutely worth it.

 Timing Is Everything

 The best moonset photos happen during the golden or blue hour.
 That’s right before sunrise, when the light is warm but the Moon is still visible.
 Check your local moonset time the night before.
 Apps like PhotoPills or SkySafari can help pinpoint the exact moment.
+For extra precision, consult a time zone map to make sure your timing matches your region.

 Gear You’ll Want Nearby